nhcarrigan/general-documentation/docs/deepgram/self-hosting.md

 - `pnpm` version 8 (check the `package.json` file for the specific version required)
 - A Discord bot configured in the [Discord Developer Portal](https://discord.com/developers/applications)

-> [!NOTE]
-> The bot requires the `Message Content` intent - ensure that is enabled in your application's bot settings.

 > [!TIP]
 > This code is intended to run in a single server.
 You should disable the `Public Bot` option in your application's bot settings.

+## Bot Permissions

+> [!NOTE]
+> The bot requires the `Message Content` intent - ensure that is enabled in your application's bot settings.

+The bot requires the following permissions:

+- Manage Messages
+- Create Public Threads

+Be sure to invite it to your server with both the `bot` and `application.commands` scopes.

 ## Installation